| Title: | Estimation and Inference for the Fractionally Cointegrated VAR |

 An S3 object of class |

-An S3 object of type FCVAR_lags
+An S3 object of type FCVAR_lags containing the results

 from repeated estimation of the FCVAR model with different orders